kendallgoto/ilo4_unlock/README.md

 # wait until the fans spin down ...
 sudo shutdown now # disable the security override after shutting down!
 ```
+Remove power from the server, re-enable iLO security, and plug the server back in.
+Power must be removed from the server so that the firmware can be loaded.
+Otherwise you will see the firmware running, but fan commands will not work.

 ## Use
 ```